Daud Yordan: Professional career

 Yordan called out former WBC, WBA and The Ring lightweight champion Jorge Linares on Instagram in August 2018 and a future fight between them is lingering as Linares continues to rebuild his career after being stopped by Vasyl Lomachenko.

 Yordan fought Anthony Crolla on 10 November 2018 in the Manchester Arena.
 Crolla had a good start over Yordan, whose big moment came in the sixth round, when he pressured Crolla against the ropes and caused Crolla some punishment.
 Crolla regained himself in the remainer of the fight, and won the fight via unanimous decision.

-In his next fight, Yordan beat Aekkawee Kaewmanee in a rough match, via sixth round TKO.
+In his next fight, Yordan beat Aekkawee Kaewmanee in a rough match, via sixth-round TKO.

-On November 17, 2019, Yordan fought and defeated Michael Mokoena via eighth round TKO.
+On November 17, 2019, Yordan fought and defeated Michael Mokoena via eighth-round TKO.

 On November 19, 2021, Yordan won the WBC Asian Boxing Council Silver Super Lightweight title by defeating Thai boxer Rachata Khaophimai.
 He won the match by TKO in the fifth round.

-On July 1, 2022 Yordan defended the WBC Asian Boxing Council Silver Super Lightweight Title by defeating Thai boxer Panya Uthok and won the match by TKO in the sixth round.
+On July 1, 2022, Yordan defended the WBC Asian Boxing Council Silver Super Lightweight Title by defeating Thai boxer Panya Uthok and won the match by TKO in the sixth round.

+Yordan was scheduled to face George Kambosos Jr. at the Qudos Bank Arena, Sydney Olympic Park on 22 March 2025.
+At the start of the fight week, it was announced that Yordan was pulled out due to medical reasons.